valencik/mastersAPSC/documents/thesis/thesis.md

 These graphs are social networks of collaborating scientists.
 The study of them could be of interest to social scientists and network scientists.

-Exporting the graph data helps enable future work.
+Exporting the graph data offers efficiencies to future work.
 The Networkx library has support for writing the graph data structures to multiple file types, such as `gexf`, `GML`, `GraphML` and [others](http://networkx.readthedocs.org/en/latest/reference/readwrite.html).
 These files can then be imported into other analysis applications like Gephi.
 Example code for exporting the 1989 data to `gexf` format is available at [github.com/valencik/mastersAPSC](https://github.com/valencik/mastersAPSC).